-Although many questions and opportunities for future research remain, the present investigation provides a rare glimpse at how a trait-one identified, conceptualized, and largely studied using W.E.I.R.D. samples (mostly in the US) looks on an international stage.
+Although many questions and opportunities for future research remain, the present investigation provides a rare glimpse at how a trait-one identified, conceptualized, and largely studied using W.E.I.R.D. samples (mostly in the United States) looks on an international stage.
 Our findings highlight both the similarities and differences in human experience across a wide array of countries.
 People's level of dispositional optimism is generally high across the world, as are its associations with other traits and broad measures of happiness-yet our findings also warn against the perils of assuming complete cultural invariance because some of these associations vary across countries.
-In short, our message is a Lewinian one: Both the person and the situation - in particular, the cultural context - matter (Lewin, 1951; Furr & Funder, in press).
+In short, our message is a Lewinian one: Both the person and the situation-in particular, the cultural context-matter (Furr & Funder, 2020; Lewin, 1951).